sundathree/.dotfiles/readme.md

 - FiraCode Nerd Font

 ## Programs:
 First of all, make sure you have scoop installed, if you don't, follow the instructions over at scoop's [official website](https://scoop.sh/#/).
-After scoop is installed, you're going to need:
+After scoop is installed, you're going to need:<br/>
+> Run all commands on your terminal, preferably using Powershell
 - [Buckets](https://scoop.sh/#/buckets)<br/>
 ```scoop bucket add main```<br/>
 ```scoop bucket add extras```<br/>